Third plague pandemic: Social implications of the third plague pandemic

-Much historical evidence shows that the third plague pandemic has many worldwide cases of revealing or creating major social issues and racial inequalities.
-Many of the ports infected during the plague were at the time British-held colonies.
-This meant that in these colonies the British Empire was responsible for most of the actions used to prevent the disease.
-Because of this the British often ended up enforcing western hygiene and medical practices and radical quarantine measures in countries and provinces such as India, South Africa and Hong Kong.
-Many of these imposed western sanitary measures were new to these areas and caused natives fear and apprehension of the British government.
-In India harsh quarantines were initially implemented by the British governments leading to Indian resentment of quarantine measures.
-In South Africa when the plague broke out in Cape Colony, the British government made a radical decision to move a large group of native South Africans out of a supposed slum into areas on the outskirts of the city, which many historians argue was a move by white South Africans to segregate African-born South Africans to other parts of the city for racial reasons.
-In Hong Kong the British enforced many odd medical practices such as floating plague victims out on boats onto the water and cooling plague victims with ice, which scared many Chinese residents of Hong Kong and led to their migrating back to mainland China, where the Plague was hitting even worse.
-Another notable area of social issues caused by the plague is the great fire of Honolulu which caused the Chinatown in Honolulu to be destroyed, rendering over 7,000 Chinese and Japanese residents homeless.
-In America when the plague reached San Francisco there was a major social conflict in the factor of the medical board of the city implementing a strict quarantine of the entire Chinatown district after only discovering one case of the plague, causing many to question whether this was because of a racial bias that the medical professionals believed Chinatown to be unsanitary and therefore full of the plague already.
+In many instances, the third plague pandemic either revealed or exacerbated major social conflicts and racial inequalities.
+Many of the ports infected during the plague were at the time in British colonies.
+Because of this, the British authorities often ended up enforcing western hygiene and medical practices and radical quarantine measures in countries and provinces such as India, South Africa and Hong Kong.

+In India harsh quarantines were initially implemented by the British governments, leading to Indian resentment of quarantine measures.
+In South Africa, when the plague broke out in Cape Colony, the colonial government forced a large group of Black South Africans to move out of a supposed slum into areas on the outskirts of the city, which historians have argued as a racially motivated move by White South Africans to segregate Blacks into other parts of the city.
+In Hong Kong the British enforced many locally unfamiliar medical practices, such as floating plague victims out on boats onto the water and cooling plague victims with ice, which scared many Chinese residents of Hong Kong and led to their migrating back to mainland China, which was then even more badly affected by the plague.

+Another instance of social harm caused by the response to the plague is the "great fire of Honolulu" in 1900, in which much of Chinatown in Honolulu was burned by the Honolulu Board of Health in order to control the plague, rendering over 7,000 Chinese and Japanese residents homeless.
+In America when the plague reached San Francisco, the medical board of the city implemented a strict quarantine of the entire Chinatown district after discovering only one case of the plague; this has led historians to question whether this measure was motivated by racial bias among medical professionals.